garcia-nacho/Precfinder/README.md

 # Probabilistic Recombinant Finder (Precfinder)

 ## Description
 Precfinder is a tool to identify SARS-CoV-2 recombinants.
-Rrecfinder is still on a very early stage and it could suffer drastic changes in the future.
+Note that Rrecfinder is still on a very early stage and it could suffer drastic changes in the future.

 ## Instructions